Quick Links

 At Thanet we are all mathematicians!
 In nursery the children learn to understand and discuss numbers, shape, space and measures through a hands on, immersive approach across the curriculum.
 By the time our pupils leave us we aspire that they have a secure grasp of maths through progressive mastery teaching using concrete objects, pictorial representations and abstract concepts.
 We want to teach children to be fluent and automatic in arithmetic alongside being capable problem solvers.
 With a deeper understanding of mathematical concepts, we intend that our children leave Thanet able to apply new learning in a range of contexts with developing sophistication.

-This love of maths is developed as children move into Reception and the formal teaching of number and shape is developed.
+The love of maths is developed as children move into Reception and the formal teaching of number and shape is developed.
 The curriculum in EYFS is underpinned by a play-based approach and access to all areas of learning within print-rich indoor and outdoor classrooms.

 The skills of maths continue throughout the school, following the White Rose termly planning which is split into number, shape, statistics and measure.